-The Interfaith Center on Corporate Responsibility is here to help, with their wonderful list of the top worst violent videogames:
+The Interfaith Center on Corporate Responsibility is here to help, with their list of the top worst violent videogames:

 As the holiday shopping season begins, we come together as citizens, consumers and investors concerned about the marketing of a culture of violence in a season where “peace and goodwill toward all” are principal themes.
 We are especially concerned about the marketing of violent entertainment, particularly violent video games, to children…